-The “H.J.Res.” in “H.J.Res.
-1020” means this is a House joint resolution in the United States Congress.
+This is a House joint resolution in the United States Congress (indicated by the “H.J.Res.” in “H.J.Res.
+1020”).
 A joint resolution is often used in the same manner as a bill.
 If passed by both the House and Senate in identical form and signed by the President, it becomes a law.
 Joint resolutions are also used to propose amendments to the Constitution.

 The committee chair determines whether a resolution will move past the committee stage.

 There have been no roll call votes related to this resolution.

 Links & tools

 Civic Impulse.
 (2016).
 H.J.Res.
 1020 — 93rd Congress: Joint resolution designating the premises occupied by the Chief of Naval Operations as the official ....
 Retrieved from https://www.govtrack.us/congress/bills/93/hjres1020